 (*) Make sure special characters are escaped, refer to http://www.robvanderwoude.com/escapechars.php.

-This internally calls stop and start on service passing in these parameters to service.
-The credentials are stored directly in Windows Credentials Manager instead of being stored in WorkSpot secured Vault.
-These credentials are used for Domain Join in Cloned VM.
+With this process, the credentials are stored directly in Windows Credentials Manager instead of being stored in Workspot secured Vault.
+These credentials are used for Domain Join when clones are created in a VDI Pool or RD Pool.

 NOTE: This command can be called multiple times.
 When run, it overwrites previous credentials if already set.
 Admin can verify the credentials are properly set by using this test.